Semantics

 <a class="padding-left-20 red" href="#"></a>

 Changing the padding and colour on hover is a difficult task.
-It's better to avoid having to fix self-induced problems like this.
+Try to avoid having to fix self-induced problems like this.

 12. Because they produce a small HTML footprint

-As we've seen above, atomic classes bloat HTML.
-Semantic classes result in smaller HTML.
-And whilst the CSS may increase in size, it's cacheable.
+Atomic classes create extra code in HTML.
+Semantic classes result in less code.
+And while the CSS may increase in size, it can be cached.

 Final thought